yalcinalp/Alp-Personal-Website/README.md

 # Alp Personal Website [WIP]
 Code for the personal website.
-It's for blogging and showing portfolio by using responsive web design principles
+It's for blogging and showing portfolio.

 ![image](https://github.com/user-attachments/assets/dc4e28db-e117-4bd8-a034-897eb10a0f86)